marcel-chwialkowski/DSZAnalysisThesis/README.md

 # DSZAnalysis
 Probability Bounds Analysis of Neural Networks in Julia.

-Code to reproduce the examples of:
+Code (see notebooks in the examples directory) to reproduce the examples of:
 A Zonotopic Dempster-Shafer Approach to the Quantitative Verification of Neural Networks, Eric Goubault, Sylvie Putot, 2024.

-First version - to be sanitized soon...

 ## Dependencies
 Builds on: